By Dylan Shulman By Dylan Shulman | April 8, 2022 | Culture Art Entertainment

 Beech “Jazz on the Ave” Music Fest

-Cecil B. Moore Avenue, formerly Columbia Avenue and nicknamed the Golden Strip, was a jazz destination from the 1940s to the 1960s.
-Celebrate this rich history for the 30th year in a row with the joyful, groovy sounds of today on two separate stages at Beech “Jazz on the Ave” Music Fest.
+Cecil B. Moore Avenue, nicknamed the Golden Strip, was a jazz destination from the 1940s to the 1960s.
+Celebrate this rich history for the 31st year in a row with the joyful, groovy sounds of today on two separate stages at Beech “Jazz on the Ave” Music Fest.
 Although the lineup has yet to be announced, past festivals have brought talented performers like R&B performer Algebra Blesset and singer/dancer Avery Wilson, so a litany of exceptional jazz artists are sure to show off their sonic sensibilities this year.
-Broad & Cecil B. Moore Ave., Beechcompanies.com
+Broad & Cecil B. Moore Ave., beechcompanies.com

 Made In America Festival